 - Rooms 33, including six Crescent Suites.

 - Rates Double rooms from $265.39 (£163), excluding tax at 20 per cent.

 - More details Rates include breakfast.

 - Facilities Spa, gardens, a library of books and DVDs, gym and free WiFi throughout.
 In rooms: flatscreen TV, Vi-Spring bed and free bottled water.

 - Poolside There’s a terrace at the bottom of the garden with a heated outdoor pool.
 The spa has a heated indoor pool with French doors leading straight out onto the gardens.

 - Check–out 12 noon, but flexible if there’s availability.
 Earliest check-in, 3pm.

-- Children Welcome.
+Children Welcome.
 Cots and extra beds can be provided.
 Babysitting with a local nanny costs £10 an hour (book 48 hours in advance).
-More...

-- Also There are three dog-friendly rooms for those with pooches past the 10-month mark (no puppies allowed); the hotel charges £10 per pet, and you’ll get a dog basket and bowl if you need one.
+- Also There are two dog-friendly rooms for those with pooches past the 10-month mark (no puppies allowed); the hotel charges £10 per pet, per night, and you’ll get a dog basket and bowl if you need one.

 Food and drink at The Bath Priory